openshift/ansible-service-broker/CONTRIBUTING.md

 [run the broker binary locally](#run-your-broker-locally) **or**, assuming you [built a Docker image](#package-your-broker-using-docker), you can [deploy your broker](#deploy-broker-from-image) into a running cluster.

+## Remotely debugging Your Broker

+Both the canary build and the image built via `make build-image` and `make build-dev` support remote debugging.
+To enable debugging of these containers within OpenShift, `DEBUG_ENABLED` must be set as an environment variable with a value of `True`.

+You need to enable a TCP connection to the service.
+The easiest way to do this is via port forwarding.
+There is a script provided to automate all required configuration to support this at `scripts/prep_debug_env.sh`.

+This script takes three arguments:
+* Debug port.
+The default value is `9000`.
+* The namespace that the broker is running in.
+Default value is `automation-broker`
+* The broker deployment name.
+Default value is `automation-broker`

+Running this script automates a number of steps for you:
+* Removes the readiness and liveness probes to allow the debugger to pause.
+* Patches the service object to enable TCP connection.
+* Sets `DEBUG_ENABLED=True`
+* Port forwards the provided port to localhost on the same port.

 ## Run Your Broker Locally